sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - getting-started.md

-The config uses the [Question](doc:question) method to ask, `in the table, what's the bodily injury premium?`:
+The config uses the [Query](doc:query) method to ask, `in the table, what's the bodily injury premium?`:

 ```
 {